John Denys Taylor: Early life and education

-Taylor was born on September 3, 1908 in Manchester, Lancashire, England to Isaac (36) and Edith Taylor (35), residing in Manchester: 22 Birch Grove Rusholme.
-In 1935, he married his wife, Elsa Moira Hedges (1912), in Fylde, Lancashire.
+Taylor was born on 3 September 1908 in Manchester, England, to Isaac and Edith Taylor.
+In 1935, he married Elsa Moira Hedges (born in 1912), in Fylde, Lancashire.

-Taylor was trained at Warminster Theological College from 1938-1940.
+Taylor was trained at Warminster Theological College from 1938 to 1940.

-All six of his sons were born in the Bonda Mission Hospital.
-At the time of their brief return to Liverpool, England in 1945, his sons were the following ages: John Taylor (8), David Taylor (6), Stephen Taylor (4) and June Taylor (1).
-Their first son, John Taylor, was born within the first few months of their arrival to Bonda.

 Career

-Taylor, with his family, were religious followers of the Church of England, he yearned to become a missionary doctor.
-In 1937, Bishop Paget gave Taylor the opportunity to begin his journey to Bonda in the Inyanga district where he became a reverend recognized by the Church of England.
-With minimal to no knowledge about Africa, the climate and the culture, he traveled with his wife to become a part of this new culture.
+Taylor, with his family, were members of the Church of England.
+Taylor wished to become a missionary doctor and in 1937, Bishop Paget gave him the opportunity to begin his journey to Bonda in the Inyanga district where he became a reverend recognized by the Church of England.
 The first medical work hospital was founded through the Church of England at St. David’s Mission with the grant from the Society for the Propagation of the Gospel in Foreign Parts.